AshleyDafneAguilar/Geovisualization-of-the-main-culicidaes-vectors-of-transmission-of-some-diseases-in-Mexico/dataset/README.md

 The **original datasets** from which information was extracted for the species of interest in the project can be found on the main page as **csv files**.
 The dataset from which information was extracted for aedes brelandi, hendersoni, triseriatus and zoosophus species is shown as a zip file **(Aedes.zip)** which contains the csv file of the dataset.
 This datset is presented in this format due to the weight of the file.

+The folder **dataset_año** contains folders with the name of each species, in each folder there is a clean dataset, in csv format, which contains unique information of the species; by means of this dataset the segmentation is made by periods of time of presence of the species.
+This information is saved in datasets that are also found inside the folder of each species as files with csv extension.